 Dusk and nighttime are wonderful times to explore the natural world.
 Don’t fear the dark; join an ADK Naturalist for a night adventure.
 Therefore, night walks are from 8:30 p.m. to 9:30 p.m. every Friday.
 Meet outside the Adirondak Loj.

 Every Saturday at 3:15 p.m., join an ADK naturalist for one hour of exploration and activities specifically for kids.
 Meet at the Nature Museum and be ready for an hour of fun.

 Saturday Entertainment Series

 The Adirondack Mountain Club (ADK) is a powerful voice protecting New York State’s wild lands and waters.
-ADK is a nonprofit organization with 30,000 members in 27 chapters and 36 year-round staff offering programs that help people discover, play in, and protect natural places.
+ADK is a nonprofit organization with 30,000 members in 27 chapters and 36 year-round staff, offering programs that help people discover, play in, and protect natural places.

 The Adirondack Mountain Club’s (ADK) 28,000 members enjoy hiking, canoeing, kayaking, cross-country skiing, camping, backpacking, biking, mountaineering, snowshoeing, and other “muscle-powered” outdoor activities.
 ADK is dedicated to the conservation, preservation, and responsible recreational use of the New York State Forest Preserve and other parks, wild lands, and waters vital to our members and chapters.
-Since our founding in 1922 in New York City, ADK has been dedicated to protecting wild lands and waters through environmental advocacy and conservation stewardship.
-ADK members are committed to protecting the places they play in, volunteering countless hours to advance ADK’s mission of protecting natural resources and promoting responsible recreation.
+Since our founding in 1922 in New York City, ADK is protecting wild lands and waters through environmental advocacy and conservation stewardship.
+Moreover, ADK members are committed to protecting the places they play in, volunteering countless hours to advance ADK’s mission of protecting natural resources and promoting responsible recreation.